blairwang-online/laptop-homelab-starterkit/docs/mac.md

 - Q1.
 Which option did you decide to take for Step 1 (Install UTM), and how did you make that decision?
 - Q2.
 Step 1 refers to security implications of Homebrew.
 Explain the technical details of the concern about how Homebrew alters permissions on certain folders.
 - Q3.
-Step 2 delivered an `iso` file to your laptop.
-Which server did it come from and how can we find out more about that server?
-- Q4.
 It is important to verify the checksum of the `iso` file that we received.
 How can we do that?
 (Note: you may need to do some independent research about this.)
-- Q5.
+- Q4.
 What supply chain risks exist here, and what could we do to mitigate them?

 ## Part 2.
-Setting up the guest
+Installing Debian

 1. Start the virtual machine **debian001**.
 A new window will appear and soon it will look something like this: